EMH333/EMH_Website/content/posts/2019/so-you-want-to-start-a-blog.md

 ## For Your Website/Blog:

 For a personal website that you might use to post a few stories now and then but just generally have a presence on the web, you probably want to use WordPress.
 This is for a few reasons but namely because you can customize it so much.
 If you eventually figure out you want to start a podcast, you can do that with WordPress, same if you want to start a eCommerce store or move into news stories.
 There are plugins for pretty much everything and they seem to always be improving.
 You need to find a host that actually supports running WordPress but because so many people use it, it isn't hard to find.

+You also want a domain name that represents you.
+Mine, [ethohampton.com](https://www.ethohampton.com), refers back to a childhood nickname of mine that is casual but also not too unprofessional (also ethanhampton.com was unavailable).
+Find sometime that is easy to say to someone, not asdgxfw.com  for example, so that you can share it easily.
+If you go through a hosting provider, they will help you get this set up.
+As a side note, make sure that your provider isn't making you pay for HTTPS, it's 2019 and HTTPS is expected on every single website.
+There are wonderful services like Let's Encrypt that can even get you certificates for free.

+From there, WordPress and your hosting provider will walk you through the steps to get a basic set up going and you can always add on from there.
+At this point, use Google (or [DuckDuckGo](https://duckduckgo.com)) for any particular questions you may have regarding set up or any other facet of your website.
+It is **your website** so make it your own!

+Additionally, going back to the original question, if you want to start a mailing list, there are a couple of other options.
+I imagine that WordPress has a mailing list plugin, but I would recommend going with a dedicated provider.
+This could be [MailChimp](https://mailchimp.com/), [Drip](https://www.drip.com/), [Mailer Lite](https://www.mailerlite.com/), or one of the countless other providers.
+If possible, add some sort of way for readers of your blog to sign up with just their email and then keep those emails coming!

+Creating your own website/blog is an excellent résumé builder that can help put your name out there.
+Especially if you create articles and posts relevant to your field and use it as a chance to market yourself (Note that this is exactly what I am doing🙂).
+If you want more information about your blog's performance start looking into analytics, if you want your blog to show up in search results look at SEO (search engine optimization).
+There are a ton of ways you can go about this, and a ton of different information that you might be able to glean off this experience.
+Creating your own website may seem scary at first, but it has a very low barrier of entry and very little issue if it doesn't work for some reason.
+So start a website or start a blog!